sysu-software-2022/LoupeRunner/README.md

 We classified cluster according to gene function: defense genes consistent with input data --**1**, other defense genes -- **2**, housekeeping genes --**3**, and unknown functional genes --**4**.
 The functions of multiple Accession in each Cluster may be different.
 If so, select the following order: 1>2>3>4.

 In order to improve the discrimination of different types of clusters, we added two new parameters: the conservation of genes within clusters among species and the conservation among genera.
 The calculation is as follows:
-Suppose a CLUSTER contains the number of g genes, these genes appear in the number of n species/genus, each species has some of the clusters' genes and are not repetitive, denotes them as a1, a2, a3,...,an, where

-$a_1 + a_2 + a_3 + ... + a_n = g$
+Suppose a CLUSTER contains the number of g genes, these genes appear in the number of n species/genus, each species has some of the clusters' genes and are not repetitive, denotes them as a1, a2, a3,...,an, where$a_1 + a_2 + a_3 + ... + a_n = g$

 $$ C = \frac{\frac{1}{a_1} +\frac{1}{a_2} + \frac{1}{a_3} + ... + \frac{1}{a_n} }{n}\ $$